Some engineering slang words and expressions are downright hilarious, while other terms are essential for thriving in the profession.

-“Be sure to install the pipeline manifold for Brooke’s project.”
+“Install the pipeline manifold for Brooke’s project.”

-Mickey Mouse: something isn’t done good or it’s worthless.
+Mickey Mouse: Poorly done or worthless work.

 “The design is a Mickey Mouse job.”

-“You can use the nipple for the final connection to the casing.”
+“Use the nipple for the final connection to the casing.”

 “This design isn’t working.
-Just nuke it!”
+Let’s nuke it!”

-“Go give the spreadsheet to the number cruncher to figure out.”
+“Give the spreadsheet to the number cruncher to figure out.”

-Peach Pits: machinery that vibrates so much it resembles a dog passing peach pits.
+Peach Pits: Machinery that vibrates so much it resembles a dog passing peach pits.

-Pear-shaped: reference to when things go wrong.
+Pear-shaped: When things go awry.

 “The final design went completely pear-shaped.”

-“Go ahead and wire directly to the peckerhead.”
+“Wire directly to the peckerhead.”

 “Drain the fuel tank with the petcock closed before removing the fuel lines.”

-Piece of cake: something that’s simple to accomplish.
+Piece of cake: Something easy to accomplish.